StevenD24/AWS-Serverless-API-System/README.md

 ## Overview

-This project demonstrates a serverless approach to building a CRUD API with AWS DynamoDB, leveraging AWS Lambda functions and API Gateway.
-The API supports creating, reading, updating, and deleting posts stored in a DynamoDB table.
-It's designed with a focus on scalability, security, and ease of maintenance.
-A GitHub Actions CI/CD pipeline automates the testing, building, and deployment processes, ensuring seamless integration and delivery.
+This project takes a serverless architecture approach to build a comprehensive API that not only performs CRUD operations on DynamoDB but also integrates with S3 for object storage capabilities.
+Leveraging AWS Lambda functions and API Gateway, the API facilitates creating, reading, updating, and deleting posts stored in a DynamoDB table, alongside managing file uploads to S3.

+Designed with scalability, security, and ease of maintenance at its core, it features a GitHub Actions CI/CD pipeline for automating testing, building, and deployment processes, ensuring smooth integration and continuous delivery.

 ## Features

 - **CRUD Operations**: Supports create, read, update, and delete operations on DynamoDB.
 - **Serverless Framework**: Utilizes the Serverless Framework for easy deployment and management.
+- **S3 Object Store**: Supports upload, retrieve, and manage files in an S3 bucket directly through the APIs.
 - **CI/CD with GitHub Actions**: Automated workflows for continuous integration and continuous deployment.

 ## Requirements